Unboxed-Software/solana-course/content/cpi-guard.md

 CPI Guard is an extension that prohibits certain actions inside cross-program invocations, protecting users from implicitly signing for actions they can't see, such as those hidden in programs that aren't the System or Token programs.

+A specific example of this is when the CPI gaurd is enabled, no CPI can approve a delegate over a token account.
+This is handy, because if a malicious CPI calls `set_delegate` no immediate balance change will be apparent, however the attacker now has transfer and burn authority over the token account.
+CPI gaurd makes this impossible.

 Users may choose to enable or disable the CPI Guard extension on their token account at will.
 When enabled, it has the following effects during a CPI:

-- Transfer: the signing authority must be the account delegate
+- Transfer: the signing authority must be the owner or previously established account delegate
-- Burn: the signing authority must be the account delegate
+- Burn: the signing authority must be the owner or previously established account delegate
 - Approve: prohibited - no delegates can be approved within the CPI
 - Close Account: the lamport destination must be the account owner
 - Set Close Authority: prohibited unless unsetting